Are existing endpoint security controls capable of preventing a significant attack?July 18, 2021 | By Comodo

 The slight upward trend in attacks showcases that the hackers are constantly involved in finding out new ways to infiltrate through the Endpoint Security Controls.
 Nearly 48% of the respondents stated that the malware infections are same as the previous year while 32% claimed to have seen a steady increase.

-The findings throw light on endpoint protection software that was successful enough to fend off all the latest malware attacks.
+The findings throw lightweight on the endpoint protection software system that was sure-fire enough to forestall all the most recent malware attacks.

 Nearly three-quarters of respondents deemed their endpoint security software to have safeguarded less than 70% of infections.
 Besides that, evasion techniques have always been a challenging area for endpoint security experts, these findings prove that present endpoint protection is not capable enough recognize sophisticated malware attacks.